Dubai vs. Abu Dhabi – Which Is Best For You?

 Cost of Living in Dubai vs. Abu Dhabi

-Dubai is famous for being extremely costly, and while this is true, there are many new inexpensive hotels and restaurants opening all the time, making it much more budget-friendly.
+Dubai is famous for being extremely costly, and while this is true, many new, inexpensive hotels and restaurants are continually opening, making it a more budget-friendly destination.

-The peak season is December and January, so you should avoid going during these months if you’re traveling on a budget.
+The peak season is December and January, so it’s best to avoid traveling during these months if you’re on a budget.

-Restaurants in tourist areas can be expensive; however, many moderately priced options pop up everywhere as the city becomes more international.
+Restaurants in tourist areas can be expensive; however, many moderately priced options have emerged as the city becomes increasingly international.

 I have listed a few price ranges to give you an idea of what to expect in Dubai.
 They may vary, but you will get a feel for typical costs: